 In common with other mature markets, a high proportion of mobile subscribers remain on 3G plans.
 However, this sector is diminishing in line with the greater reach of LTE networks and a wider range of affordable LTE-enabled smartphones.
 Subscribers to 2G networks are fast becoming a historical footnote: 2G infrastructure now carries less than 1% of total network traffic, and MNOs are looking to close down their 2G services between 2017 and 2020 and to reassign the physical assets and assign spectrum for LTE and the anticipated 5G services through deploying Single RAN technologies.

 This report provides the latest operator statistics as well an analysis on the overall market, including operator market shares, and an assessment of the deployment of 2G, 3G and LTE technologies as operators upgrade networks to keep pace with customer demand for high-end mobile data services.
 The report assesses the prepaid and postpaid segments and reviews the wholesale market.

 LTE subscriber base increasing; Vodafone slows customers losses thanks to investment in network performance; report update includes telcos’ operating data to March 2016, recent market developments.

-Companied covered in this report include:
+Companied mentioned in this report: